meeeerkat/vim-browser/README.md

 ## Current state
 This project is on hold for now.
-It's usable but there will be a lot of bugs and one needs to find another search engine (duckduckgo lite isn't supported yet due to weird url links)
+It's usable but there might be some bugs and one needs to find another search engine (duckduckgo lite isn't supported yet due to weird url links)

+## How to build it
+make
+### Dependencies
+- libvim (see https://github.com/meeeerkat/vim-base) (should be in libvim directory)
+- ncurses
+- glib2.0
+- gumbo-parser
+- yaml-cpp
+- libcurl

 ## How will this be different to lynx ?
 - It already has multi-tabs support